deadcoast/gate/docs/modules/module_d.md

 *Doc Version: 0.0.3-unified (consolidated from 0.0.1–0.0.3; interpreter spec spans Gate Pattern v1.0 and v2.0 behaviors).*

+### Scope & Alignment

+- Interpreter architecture for Gate Pattern v1.0/v2.0; ties Modules A–C (prompt, metaphysics, stdlib) into executable behavior.
+- Keep tokenizer/parser/operator semantics synchronized with `../grammar.md` and `../full_spec.md`.
+- Provides the conceptual base for the compiler/trace emitter in Module G.

 ## GATE PATTERN INTERPRETER SPECIFICATION v1.0/v2.0

 This specification defines the *mechanics* of how a Gate Pattern program is processed.